thisisjohnny/sf-hierarchy-view/README.md

 5. Save and activate your Lightning App Page
 6. Create a new custom Tab (Setup > User Interface > Tabs) under the _Lightning Page Tabs_ section towards the bottom of the page
 7. Add your new custom tab to the App of your choosing

+## Important Note
+The URL of your hierarchy is an extremely long string, and is unique for the starting node (account or contact) of the hierarchy.
+Good data makes this component great.
+Ensuring all accounts roll up to a main record will provide a better overall user experience.

 ## Deploy to Your Org
 **This package is provided without warranty.**